If you struggle with high blood sugar, you’re not alone; the latest figures indicate that 1 in 3 American adults have elevated glucose levels [ 49

 American ginseng is likely safe when used short-term and taken in doses of 100-3,000 mg/day for up to 12 weeks [ 8

 Ginseng is generally well tolerated and considered safe to take in low-to-moderate amounts, short-term.
-However, evidence suggests that it could cause headaches, insomnia, diarrhea, difficulty with blood clotting, or hypoglycemia, so this herb should be used with caution and under the supervision of a healthcare provider [ 9
+However, evidence suggests that it could cause headaches, diarrhea, or skin irritations, so this herb should be used with caution and under the supervision of a healthcare provider [ 9

 Ginseng is not recommended for infants, children, and women who are pregnant, as well as those who have hormone sensitive tumors or conditions [ 10